danja/hyperdata-wstore/README.md

 # wstore

-A simple Node.js HTTP server and command-line client for file storage and retrieval.
-Supports HTTP GET, POST, PUT, DELETE ([RDF 9112](https://www.rfc-editor.org/rfc/rfc9112) with HTTP Basic ([RFC 7617](https://www.rfc-editor.org/rfc/rfc7617) authentication.
+A cheap & cheerful Node.js HTTP server and companion command-line client for file storage and retrieval.

+Supports HTTP GET, POST, PUT, DELETE ([RDF 9112](https://www.rfc-editor.org/rfc/rfc9112)) with HTTP Basic ([RFC 7617](https://www.rfc-editor.org/rfc/rfc7617)) authentication.
 Includes example nginx config for proxying (you will want the server to do HTTPS for bare minimum acceptible security).

 **Status 2025-05-01** : appears to work but most tests are broken...